mkshaonexe/Youtube_NO_Distraction/README.md

 > **"The expert in anything was once a beginner.
 Focus on your growth, eliminate distractions, and let your potential shine."**

-**⚡ Transform your YouTube experience today with YouTube No Distraction!**
+**⚡ Transform your YouTube experience today with No Shorts No Distraction YT!**